WFP-VAM/HRM/README.md

 High Resolution Mapping of Food Security

-The first step consists in replicating Neal Jean research published Science *Combining satellite imagery and machine learning to predict poverty* in Uganda with LSMS 2011 data.
+The first step consists in replicating the Science paper *Combining satellite imagery and machine learning to predict poverty* in Uganda with LSMS 2011 data.

+Jean, N., Burke, M., Xie, M., Davis, W. M., Lobell, D. B., & Ermon, S. (2016).
+Combining satellite imagery and machine learning to predict poverty.
+Science, 353(6301), 790-794.

 This is done through the following Notebooks:

   1. Extracting Indicators from LSMS 2011-12 Uganda
   2. Download Images from Google Static API